spurin/kubeconfig-creator/README.md

 A convenient wrapper script for creating kubeconfig files based on RBAC groups.

-Understanding RBAC in k8s can be difficult ... rather than using ```kubectl auth can-i```, this script creates a quick kubeconfig file with the associated user and group.
+Understanding RBAC in k8s can be difficult ... rather than using ```kubectl auth can-i```, this script creates a quick kubeconfig file with the associated user and/or group.

 ## Example workflow -